Mahakaleshwar Jyotirlinga: Temple shrines

+Mahakaleshwar jyotirlinga

+The Mahakaleshwar temple jyotirling is one of twelve total jyotirling, worshipped at twelve temples across India.

+According to the Shiva Purana, Shiva once appeared as a fiery column of light, or jyotirlinga, to establish his supremacy over Brahma and Vishnu.
+The jyotirlinga is the supreme partless reality, out of which Shiva partly appears.
+It is believed that jyotirlinga shrines are places where Shiva appeared as a fiery column of light.
+Each of the twelve jyotirlinga sites take the name of the presiding deity - each considered different manifestation of Shiva.
+At all these sites, the primary image is lingam representing the beginningless and endless Stambha pillar, symbolizing the infinite nature of Shiva.

 The Mahakaleshwar Temple as a Shakti Peeth

 The shrine is revered as one of the 18 Maha Shakti Peetham.

 Shakti Peethas are shrines that are believed to have enshrined with the presence of Shakti due to the falling of body parts of the corpse of Sati Devi, when Shiva carried it.
 Each of the 51 Shakti Peethas has shrines for Shakti and Kalabhairava.
 The Upper Lip of Sati Devi is said to have fallen here and the Shakti is called as Mahakali.